-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 4.
+Program Memory" (DS39715).

-The PIC24FJ128GA family of devices contains internal Flash program memory for storing and executing application code.
-The memory is readable, writable and erasable during normal operation over the entire VDD range.
+The PIC24FJ64GA004 family of devices contains internal Flash program memory for storing and executing application code.
+The memory is readable, writable and erasable when operating with VDD over 2.25V.

-Flash memory can be programmed in two ways:
+Flash memory can be programmed in four ways:

+- In-Circuit Serial ProgrammingTM (ICSPTM)

+- Run-Time Self-Programming (RTSP)

+- .ITAC

-- In-Circuit Serial Programming (ICSP) - Run-Time Self-Programming (RTSP)
+- Enhanced In-Circuit Serial Programming (Enhanced ICSP)

-ICSP allows a PIC24FJ128GA family device to be serially programmed while in the end application circuit.
-This is simply done with two lines for Programming Clock and Programming Data (which are named PGCx and PGDx, respectively), and three other lines for power (VDD), ground (VSS) and Master Clear (MCLR).
+ICSP allows a PIC24FJ64GA004 family device to be serially programmed while in the end application circuit.
+This is simply done with two lines for the programming clock and programming data (which are named PGCx and PGDx, respectively), and three other lines for power (VDD), ground (Vss) and Master Clear (MCLR).
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.